Booligoosh/codetheweb.blog/_posts/2018-06-18-javascript-dom.md

 We can set *any* CSS property &mdash; not just the `color`.
 Go ahead and try changing another one yourself!
 It could be `height`, `font-weight`, etc.

-You can have dashes as variable names in JavaScript &mdash; so you may be wondering how to change properties such as `background-color`!
+You can't have dashes in variable names in JavaScript &mdash; so you may be wondering how to change properties such as `background-color`!
 What we do is we write it in *camelCase*.

 camelCase is where you stick the words together (without spaces) and capitalize the first letter of every word except the first.
 For example, `background-color` would become `backgroundColor` and `border-bottom-left-radius` would become `borderBottomLeftRadius`.